Contents of Article

 The MD and MN line commands

-The MD line command (MDD or MDMD for blocks) will convert a =NOTE> or xNOTE> line into a data line.
+The MD line command (MDD for blocks) will convert a =NOTE> or xNOTE> line into a data line.

 Note that the MN command always converts lines into "plain" NOTE> lines There is no provision for MN to create any type of extended xNOTE> lines.